New Lawsuit Reveals More Sexual Abuse Allegations Against Boy Scouts Of America

 Boy Scouts Of America Estimates More Than 12,000 Victims Of Sexual Abuse

 The first step was to inform an executive at the national office.
 Next, the scout executive was to secure hard evidence concerning the situation.
 A letter should then be delivered to the volunteer, and he should be told he is not being asked to continue in his position, without explanation for why.
-There are also a series of steps outlined if a person whose misconduct had been in question wishes to re-enroll as a volunteer.
+There are also a series of steps outlined if a person whose misconduct had been in question wishes to reenroll as a volunteer.
 None of the courses of action involve law enforcement.

 Abused in Scouting, a victims group established by Eisenberg and other lawyers nationwide, sent Boy Scouts of America a list of allegations on June 13.
 BSA says it has been investigating the list to the best of its ability and reporting to local law enforcement agencies when enough detail was provided.

 BSA said it supports the creation of a government-run child abuse database that all youth-serving organizations could use.
-Conversely, Eiseberg urged Congress to start a formal investigation into the BSA.
+Conversely, Eisenberg urged Congress to start a formal investigation into the BSA.
 The organization was chartered by Congress in 1910.

 A string of lawsuits since 2017 has prompted the Boy Scouts of America to consider filing for Chapter 11 bankruptcy, though in its statement Tuesday the organization said no formal decision has been made about its "potential financial restructuring."
 In its 2016 financial report, the BSA made clear the impact that current and potential future lawsuits could have on the financial viability of the organization.